Code-the-Dream-School/node-essentials/lessons/lesson7-prisma.md

 ## Lesson Overview

-Building on your Prisma ORM knowledge from Lesson 6b, this lesson explores **Advanced Prisma features** that will make your database operations more powerful and efficient.
+Building on your Prisma ORM knowledge from Lesson 6b, this lesson explores **advanced Prisma features** that will make your database operations more powerful and efficient.
 You'll learn how to handle complex queries, optimize performance, and work with advanced database patterns.

 **What You'll Learn:**